StringerMus/keyboard-warrior/README.md

 ### JS Hint
 There were 3 warnings - there were missing semi colons, which I have now added them in.

-There are no errors or warning;
+There are now no errors or warnings;

 #### Metrics
 There are 7 functions in this file.
 Function with the largest signature take 1 arguments, while the median is 0.
 Largest function has 12 statements in it, while the median is 3.
 The most complex function has a cyclomatic complexity value of 2 while the median is 1.

 ## Deployment
+Keyboard Warrior has been deployed using GitHub's Pages;

+<li>Within the Keyboard Warrior repository, navigate into the 'Settings'.</li>
+<li>Within 'Settings' go into the Pages tab.</li>
+<li>Under branch select the 'main' branch and the 'root' folder.</li>
+<li>After the page is refreshed, it states the site is live at https://stringermus.github.io/keyboard-warrior/</li>

 ## Credit